imranmd/Web_Fundamentals_Reading_Material/NodeJS/02_Advanced_MySql_Concepts/08_Joins.md

 4. **FULL JOIN (or FULL OUTER JOIN)**: Returns all rows when there is a match in either the left or right table.
 5. **CROSS JOIN**: Returns the Cartesian product of rows from both tables (all possible combinations).
 6. **SELF JOIN**: Joins a table with itself, typically to find relationships between rows within the same table.
-7. **NATURAL JOIN**: Performs a join based on columns with the same name in both tables (not recommended due to ambiguity).
-8. **UNION JOIN**: Combines the results of two SELECT statements into a single result set.
+7. **UNION JOIN**: Combines the results of two SELECT statements into a single result set.

 ## Joins with Purpose, Syntax, and Example